154th Division (Imperial Japanese Army)

 The 154th Division (第154師団, Dai-hyakugojūyon Shidan) was an infantry division of the Imperial Japanese Army.
 Its call sign was the Himeji Protection Division (護路兵団, Goji Heidan).
-It was formed 28 February 1945 in Hiroshima as a square division.
+It was formed on 28 February 1945, in Hiroshima as a square division.
 It was a part of the 16 simultaneously created divisions batch numbering from 140th to 160th.

 Action

 The 154th division was assigned to 57th army.
 The division spent time from 5 May 1945 until surrender of Japan 15 August 1945 building a coastal defenses in Saito, Miyazaki without engaging in actual combat.